-There are few things more terrifying on a computer than realising that you’ve lost or deleted precious data.
+There are few things more terrifying on a computer than realizing that you’ve lost or deleted precious data.
 It’s even worse if that data is on an SD memory card that has photos from a special occasion or holiday, or video of a once in a lifetime event like a wedding.

 Fortunately, even when all seems lost and the SD card can’t be read on your Mac or it looks like there are no files on it, there is hope.
 Disk Drill can fix the card and recover lost data.

-Before you begin to recover lost or deleted data
+Before you begin to recover data

 The more you use the card, the more chance there is your data will be over-written and you won’t be able to recover it.
 So, stop using it as soon as you realise there’s a problem.
 You can restore your files, but you need a special program for this.